 5. Personal loans allow you to consolidate your debt.

 Some people get personal loans to pay the debt from other lines of credit.
-This sounds counter-intuitive at first, but it's a smart move.
-There are a LOT of programs today which allows you to transfer your debt from different banks into one bank with lower interest.
-Most banks have this service called balance transfer, which is also one of the segments you can compare using GoBear.
-Your debt from the loan shark?
-Well, that's not applicable in balance transfer.
-There is also a program called "Inter-debt Relief Program" to help you get rid of debt.
+This concept sounds counterintuitive at first, but it’s a smart move.
+There are a lot of programs today that allow you to transfer your debt from one bank to another with lower interest.
+This service is called balance transfer, and we have an entire segment about it here on Gobear.
+Your debt from the loan shark is not applicable for a balance transfer, but there’s a program called “Inter-Debt Relief Program” that you should look into to help you restructure your existing credit debt.

 People also read:

-Personal loans are not only a practical choice for getting out of debts.
-These financial tools could also help you manage your finances for as long as you apply from legitimate lenders.
+Personal loans are more than just ways of getting you out of debt or a way to obtain a lump sum for expensive purchases.
+It’s a financial tool that can help you manage your finances as long as you apply from legitimate lenders.

 Was this article helpful to you?
 For more stories on financial tips, follow the GoBear Blog.